murraylab/PsychRNN/README.md

 	model.destruct()

+Code for this example can be found in "Minimal_Example.ipynb"

 ## Demonstration Notebook

-For a more complete tour of training and model parameters see the RDM.ipynb notebook.
+For a more complete tour of training and model parameters see the "RDM.ipynb" notebook.

 ## Writing a New Task